Shyam-surya-P/proshop-demo/README.md

 Guide users through getting your code up and running on their own system.
 Include any dependencies and prerequisites.

-For Installation
+For Installation\n
 npm install

-For Running Use
+For Running Use\n
 npm run dev